Boxcar Astronaut - Boxcar Astronaut #107: “Dog in Cap”! Haw!

 • Patrick Farley's The Spiders and Delta Thrives, comics making use of hyperlinks and flash animation (The links are archival.
 Farley plans to move his site to www.electricsheepcomix.com, but it's not there yet).

-Web comics and graphic novels mentioned at the panel: here.
+Get a longer list of Web comics and graphic novels mentioned at the panel: here.

 The possibilities for the future of storytelling using electronic media are intriguing and desirable.
 But how would the artists get paid?
 The production value of works making use of the infinite canvas looks incredibly high, requiring a huge investment of time, tech and expertise.
 To tell one story invokes the creative talent of either one multi-talented savant or a creative team of artists, writers, and technical gurus.
 In a "don't quit your day job" reality, will artists be able to afford to invest the time needed to push barriers and produce infinite creations?
 Even artists driven to create by passion and obsession have to eat.
 Arts patronage helps, but does it provide enough security to encourage people to take risks?
 Fortunately, people continue to think and innovate along these lines (or beyond them).